papagorgio23/AISports_Chatbot/data/nlu.md

 - come stai?
 - How you doing?
 - I'm doing well.
 How are you?
-- How are you?
 - How's it going?
 - you doing alright?
 - you doing ight?
 - I'm doing great!
 How are you?
-- how are you?
 - I'm doing pretty good.
 How are you?
 - I'm doing well, thank you.
 How are you?